-- Did you use of undercover investigators to prove actual notice of a violation to bar staff?
+- Did you use undercover investigators to prove actual notice of a violation to bar staff?

 - Recommends having a security plan ready to defend a disorderly house accusation at the hearing.

 About our Guest Lauren C. Tyson

 - Lauren Tyson is the CEO and founder of Tyson Liquor License Consulting located in Murrieta, California.

-- She consults with licensed establishments on how to prevent and manage alcohol-related risk, either before or after an incident.
+- She consults with licensed establishments on how to prevent and manage alcohol-related risks, either before or after an incident.